theblokc/boot/arbitrum-bootcamp/starter-kit.md

 </a>

 #
-This starter kit contains the pre-requsite account and software necessary for the BLK104SP program.
+This starter kit contains the pre-requsite account and software necessary for the Arbitrum Developers Bootcamp.

 ## Machine Profile
 It is recommended to use a machine that is running either Linux or MacOS